 The dragon tree, or Dracaena Marginata, houseplant has narrow green leaves with cream and yellow colored stripes running through each.
-The plant can be as tall as fifteen feet and grows rather fast the first few years.
+The plant can be as tall as fifteen feet and grows rather fast for the first few years.
+If you're looking for an easy plant to maintain and care for, then consider the Dragon Tree.
 One note, the plant is toxic to cats and dogs, so keep out of reach if there are pets in the house.

 Water – The plant needs to be watered only when the top one inch of soil is dry and never allowed to sit in a puddle of water.
 Ensure your pot has good drainage.